-A 404 or Not Found error message displays when the server is unable to locate a page, commonly due to a dead link or incorrect URL.
-Creating a custom 404 page is a great way to let your visitors know what went wrong while still retaining the unique style of your site.
+Your site displays a 404 or Not Found error message when the server is unable to locate a page, usually due to a dead link or incorrect URL.
+Creating a custom 404 page is a great way to let your visitors know what went wrong while retaining the unique style of your site.

 Note: Redirecting to a 404 error page doesn't change the URL in the browser address bar.

-Step 2 - View the default 404 error page
+Step 1 - View default 404 error page

-This 404 error page displays when someone tries to open a page on your site that the server is unable to locate.
-It lets visitors know why the content may not be appearing.
-It includes links to the homepage or and search option to find the content they're looking for on your site.
+This default page lets visitors know why the content may not be appearing.
+It includes links to your site's homepage and search page to help them find the content they're looking for.

-You can create a new page with a customized message for your visitors.
-This is a great way to let your visitors know what went wrong while still retaining the unique style of your site.
+You can create a new page with a customized message for your visitors that matches the unique style of the rest of your site.

-Create a new page and place it in the Not Linked section.
-For help with this, visit Adding pages to your navigation.
+- Create a new page and place it in the Not Linked section.

 Tip: Use a Cover Page to make a creative 404 error page with full-bleed images, video backgrounds, bold headlines, or buttons directing visitors back to your homepage.

-Return to the 404 Error / Page Not Found panel.
+Return to the Not found /404 Page panel.
 Click the drop-down menu and select the title of your custom 404 Error Page.

-When someone visits a URL that the server is unable to locate, they will now be redirected to this page.
+When someone visits a URL that the server can’t locate, they’ll now be redirected to the custom page.

-What information should I have on my 404 page?
+What information should I have on my 404 error page?

-You may want to provide visitors with a message letting them know that the page they're looking for can't be found, so they're not confused by the error they see.
-You may also want to give them a link to the homepage or the option to search for what they're looking for, like on the default 404 page.
+You may want to let visitors know that the page they're looking for can't be found, so they're not confused by the error they see.
+You may also want to give them a link to the homepage, or the option to search for what they're looking for, like on the default 404 page.

-What pages can I use for a 404 page?
+What pages can I use for a 404 error page?

-Folders and Index Pages can't be used as a 404 page.
+Folders and Index Pages can't be used as a 404 error page.